ulyssey28/Pandas-HerosDataFrames/README.md

 ## Heroes of Pymoli

-You've been assigned the task of analyzing the data for a recent fantasy game Heroes of Pymoli.
+Analysis of data for a recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

-* Generate a report that breaks down the game's purchasing data into meaningful insights.
+Generated a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+Final report includes each of the following:

 ### Player Count